 The Air India bombing was a transnational tragedy that drew responses from the governments of Canada, Ireland and India.

 ‘‘Canadians do not recall June 23, 1985.
-As a nation, we were not shaken, transformed and moved to change our own institutional practices for a tragedy we considered had little to do with us’’
+As a nation, we were not shaken, transformed and moved to change our own institutional practices for a tragedy we considered had little to do with us.’’

 Sherene H. Razack, expert witness testimony at the Air India public inquiry.